 - experience easier changes in the process and less money/time will be consumed

 Steve Blank, an entrepreneur, who wrote numerous books about Startups, gives a piece of advice on how to create an MVP:

 You’re selling the vision and delivering the minimum feature set to visionaries, not everyone.

 The most popular and successful MVP projects we know of

 Among the most popular and successful businesses that started their development and scaling from an MVP we can find:

-Top 5 reasons of building an MVP for startups
+Top 5 reasons for building an MVP for startups

-How do you develop an mvp?
+How to plan an MVP?
 An MVP template for startups is rather a need than an option to choose.
-Developing an mvp, you will have the opportunity to:
+Understanding all about building a minimum viable product, you will have the opportunity to: